stanleyrya/CS326-Team-Rocket/README.md

 # How To Run

- -Open a terminal window
+ - Open a terminal window
- -Navigate to "team-rocket/sessions/lib/db"
+ - Navigate to "team-rocket/sessions/lib/db"
- -Within bin execute "node database-server.js"
+ - Within bin execute "node database-server.js"
- -Open a second terminal window
+ - Open a second terminal window
- -Navigate to "team-rocket/sessions/bin"
+ - Navigate to "team-rocket/sessions/bin"
- -Within db execute "./www"
+ - Within db execute "./www"
- -Open an Internet browser
+ - Open an Internet browser
- -Navigate to "localhost:3000"
+ - Navigate to "localhost:3000"
- -On the main splash screen click the button "Then Click Here" -Log in with Username: SquirtleLover Password: Rocket -Scroll to the bottom and click "Play Game"
+ - On the main splash screen click the button "Then Click Here"
+ - Log in with Username: SquirtleLover Password: Rocket
+ - Scroll to the bottom and click "Play Game"
- -On the next screen click "Find an Opponent"
+ - On the next screen click "Find an Opponent"
- -On the pop up window click "OK"
+ - On the pop up window click "OK"
- -You will be directed to a screen to pick your Pokemon -Pick Abra
+ - You will be directed to a screen to pick your Pokemon
+ - Pick Abra
- -The next screen is the main game screen with the chat window -Start Playing
+ - The next screen is the main game screen with the chat window
- -ENJOY!
+ - Start Playing
+ - ENJOY!

 # Original Proposal